ygemici/osz/docs/boot.md

  4. loads additional, non-critical services by `service_init()` in [src/core/service.c](https://github.com/bztsrc/osz/blob/master/src/core/service.c) like the `syslog`, `net`, `sound` and `init` service daemon.
  5. and as a last thing, switches to user space by calling `sys_enable()` in [src/core/(platform)/sys.c](https://github.com/bztsrc/osz/blob/master/src/core/x86_64/sys.c).

-That `sys_enable()` function switches to the first device driver task, and starts executing it.
-The scheduler, `sched_pick` in [src/core/sched.c](https://github.com/bztsrc/osz/blob/master/src/core/sched.c) will choose drivers and services one by one until all blocks.
+That `sys_enable()` function switches to the "FS" task, and starts executing it.
+When it blocks, the scheduler, `sched_pick` in [src/core/sched.c](https://github.com/bztsrc/osz/blob/master/src/core/sched.c) will choose drivers and services one by one until all blocks.
 Note that preemption is not enabled at this point.